HomeSite Map

 Recording The Album

-“I think ‘Rubber Soul’ was the first of the albums that presented a new Beatles to the world,” producer George Martin explains.
+“I think ‘Rubber Soul’ was the first of the albums that presented a new Beatles to the world,” producer George Martin later explained.
 "Up to this point, we had been making albums that were rather like a collection of their singles and now we really were beginning to think about albums as a bit of art in their own right.
 We were thinking about the albums as an entity of its own and ‘Rubber Soul’ was the first one to emerge in this way."

 Since sales from Beatles records were dwarfing any other artist EMI had on their roster, the label was bending over backwards for new Beatles music by late 1965.
 "We were given very much carte blanche with Studio 2, but didn't really chuck people out," George Martin relates in the Brian Southall book "Abbey Road," "although there were times when pressure was brought to bear and somebody who had the studio booked was told that The Beatles wanted it.
 I didn't approve of this at all, but sometimes the boys would steam-roller people.
 EMI contributed to this by demanding product, and we were often unfairly accused of being arrogant."